supercooldave/supercooldave.github.io/2017/STS/index.md

 (for Python) or Ruby on Rails
 (for Ruby), or use  Apache, MySQL and PHP (they come in a package like WAMP, MAMP or LAMP --- the W, M and L stand for Windows, Mac, and Linux, respectively).
+You can use a NoSQL database, a cloud-based database like Google Firebase, whatever.
 Last year teams used, in addition: Xamarin, Bootstrap, Less, Angular JS, Java, Javascript.